WildCodeSchool/btz-0321-p3-surfcamp-api/README.md

 ## Docker local development

 If you don't have any postgres database running on your system, you can download docker and run docker-compose to build a container with a postgres database.
-You can find the database credentials in the docker-compose.yml file in our repo.
+You can find the database credentials in the docker-compose.yml file here.

 ```bash
 version: "3.1"